If you’re in medical school, chances are you’ll accumulate six figures in student debt before you earn a dime in your new career.

 Some of these loans are a better deal than others, but there’s room to improve all around.
-Private lenders offer significantly better interest rates on the low end—as low as 2.5%—and that could save you tens of thousands, or more, over the life of your loan.
+Private lenders offer significantly better interest rates on the low end—as low as 1.88% (as of September 2021) —and that could save you tens of thousands, or more, over the life of your loan.

 Unlike the government, private lenders determine your interest rate based on your credit and finances.
 While every private lender is different, they all have a compelling reason to offer you a good interest rate: as a doctor you’re likely to earn a six-figure paycheck, eventually.
 You're a relatively safe bet for lending.

 Refinancing can also reduce your monthly payment to a manageable level.
 If you extend the repayment period of your loan while you’re in residency, you could set your monthly payment to a bearable amount—and get a head start on paying off your loans.

 You’ll still pay more interest over the long term, but you can step up your payments once you earn more—a reputable lender won’t charge you a penalty for early repayment.
 And while you’re in medical school or residency, you can keep your loans from ballooning.